-When should I start teaching my child to read?
+When is it best to start teaching young children to read?
 This is a question many parents want to know.
-We all want to do the very best for our kids, so shouldn’t we get started as soon as possible?
+We all want to do what is best for our kids, so shouldn’t we get started as soon as possible?
 Not necessarily!
-From my experience in teaching seven of our ten kids to read, it is best to wait until they are developmentally equipped and show signs of reading readiness.

 Don’t Give In to the Pressure to Start Early

-How can you tell if your child is ready to start learning to read?
+How can you tell when it is best to start teaching children to read?
 With the push to get kids in school earlier and earlier, parents are under pressure to start teaching their kids to read at very young ages.
-At a time when kids should be spending much of their time discovering the world around them through play, they are asked to identify letters and sounds long before they are developmentally ready for this skill.
-This kind of push is unnecessary and often harmful.

 I once heard Durenda Wilson use ice fishing as an excellent illustration of why parents should not rush children into reading lessons too early.
 You can go out in early March or February and chip, chip away all day long at the ice OR you can wait until the spring thaw and get it all done in a day.
-Many parents make this mistake of starting too early.
-It’s so much unnecessary work for the mom and sadly, it usually results in kids who don’t want to learn to read.

 There are many benefits to delaying formal lessons with your child.
 Give them plenty of time to play.
-When we wait until a child is truly ready to start learning to read, it is like plucking ripe fruit from the vine.
-Don’t discourage your child’s natural curiosity by bombarding them with formal lessons when they are developmentally not ready for it.
-The goal should be helping your child love books and learning.
-This kind of approach will pay off over the long haul.
+When you wait until a child is truly ready to start learning to read, it is like plucking ripe fruit from the vine.

 Signs That a Child is Ready to Start Learning To Read

 How can you know if your child is ready to start reading lessons?
 Our son Will is showing signs that he is ready to start learning to read.
-We have ten children; I have taught seven of them to read and I have learned a lot over the years from each child.
+We have ten children; I have taught seven of them to read.
+I have learned a lot over the years from each child.
 Here are some of the signs I have observed in my kids that show they are ready to start learning to read.

 - play reading, pretending to read by making up a story as they go through a book

-- trying to read road signs while you are traveling in the car
+- trying to read road signs while you are traveling in the car or identifying common sight words

 - “reading” the words on the cereal box, snack bars, or canned goods